Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 During this exercise, the long head of the biceps brachii is activated more than the short head.
 The long head is stretched out more in this position, which means it can contribute more to the curl.

-The Reverse Grip Dumbbell Concentration Curl is a great basic move.
-This is one of the best reverse bicep curl exercises variation that you can do during your arm workout.
+The Reverse Grip Dumbbell Concentration Curl is a great basic move and one of the best reverse bicep curl exercise variations for arm workouts.

 The dumbbell reverse-grip concentration curl is an isolation exercise that targets the biceps brachii and brachioradialis muscles.